Homeschool Learning Activities at the Marathon Library Branch

 - Monroe County Public Library

 Many of the homeschool families in the Florida Keys call the Marathon Library their classroom on Thursday mornings.
-We not only offer educational opportunities for the kids but a place for the parents to socialize and interact with each other.
+We not only offer activities and enrichment opportunities for the kids but a place for the parents to socialize and interact with each other.
 Each week we welcome children Kindergarten and Pre-school age at 10 am then first grade and up at 11 am.

 LEGOs are not just building blocks and have many advantages: